 All x-rays, laboratory tests, and medical services conducted outside of the Student Health Center are performed at the student’s expense.
 The Student Health Center is an advocate for the physically disabled.
 The university offers students a comprehensive injury and sickness insurance plan to cover students beyond the services of the Student Health Center.
 For more information, call (254) 968-9271, come by the Student Health Center in Room 212 of the Thompson Student Center or go to: www.tarleton.edu/healthservices.

 Student Judicial Affairs

 The Office of Student Judicial Affairs staff is dedicated to promoting a campus environment of responsibility, respect, integrity and community through the enforcement of the Code of Student Conduct.
 The staff provides resolutions for alleged misconduct by students.
 The established standard of behavior is set forth in the Student Handbook under the Code of Student Conduct and addresses social and campus community conduct, as well as academic integrity.
 The staff also serves as the contact for student related grievances, absences of more than five (5) days (related to medical or family) and as a consultant to faculty/staff on student-related problems and concerns.
 For more information go to: www.tarleton.edu/judicial/ or call (254) 968-9080.

 Student Life Studies

-The Grassburr, first published in 1916, is a official student yearbook and is permanent record of class, club, campus, athletic and other events.
-The cost of the book is included in Stephenville undergraduate student fees assessed during the spring semester.
-Yearbooks are mailed to graduate seniors each year at no additional charge.
+The Grassburr, first published in 1916, is the official student yearbook and is a permanent record of class, club, campus, athletic and other events.
+The cost of the book is included in Stephenville undergraduate fees assessed during the spring semester.
+Yearbooks are mailed to graduated seniors each year at no additional charge.